VedNik3/AI_AppointmentScheduler/README.md

 ## API Usage

-The API has a single endpoint for scheduling appointments.
+The API has a single endpoint for scheduling appointments (Postman for testing).

 * **Endpoint:** `POST /api/schedule`
 * **Body Type:** `multipart/form-data`